chadananda/sacred-traditions_old/content/articles/2016-08-14_An-Indian-Folk-Religion/2016-08-14_An-Indian-Folk-Religion_it.md

 ---
-title: "An Indian Folk Religion"
+title: "An Indian Folk Religion IT"
 author: "Rabindranath Tagore"
 pubdate: 2016-08-14
 language: it